Quantum Seniority-based Subspace Expansion: Linear Combinations of Short-Circuit Unitary Transformations for the Electronic Structure Problem: Technical Details of the Q-SENSE Algorithm

 \subsection{Finite-Sampling Error Analysis}

-In this section, we derive the metric we use to quantify the sampling cost for energy estimation in Q-SENSE.
-For VQE, a common metric is the mean-square error of a single-shot estimator of the ground state energy. \cite{patelQuantumMeasurementQuantum2025} This quantity cannot be evaluated exactly in quantum subspace methods, since the ground state energy is not a simple function of the Hamiltonian matrix elements.
+Here, we derive a metric to quantify the sampling cost for energy estimation in Q-SENSE.
+For VQE, a common metric is the mean-square error of a single-shot estimator of the ground-state energy \cite{patelQuantumMeasurementQuantum2025}.
+This quantity cannot, in general, be evaluated exactly in quantum subspace methods, since the ground-state energy is not a simple function of the Hamiltonian matrix elements.
 Therefore, for Q-SENSE, we approximate the mean-square error using first-order perturbation theory.

-We proceed first with an analysis of finite-sampling error applied to the individual matrix elements $\mathsf{H}_{\mu\nu}$, which are estimated using the extended swap test protocol [Eqs. (\ref{swap_test_general}), (\ref{swap_test_state})], and a decomposition of the effective Hamiltonian into measurable fragments [Eq. (\ref{partitioning})].
-This setup is similar to a single-energy estimation in a VQE experiment, for which the finite-sampling error analysis was carried out in Ref. \cite{crawfordEfficientQuantumMeasurement2021}.
-Each fragment $\hat{F}_{\mu\nu}^{(\alpha)}$ has the following variance
+We first analyze finite-sampling error for the individual matrix elements $\mathsf{H}_{\mu\nu}$, which are estimated using the extended swap-test protocol [Eqs.~(\ref{swap_test_general}), (\ref{swap_test_state})] and a decomposition of the effective Hamiltonian into measurable fragments [Eq.~(\ref{partitioning})].
+This setup is similar to single-energy estimation in a VQE experiment, for which the finite-sampling error analysis was carried out in Ref.~\cite{crawfordEfficientQuantumMeasurement2021}.
+Each fragment $\hat{F}_{\mu\nu}^{(\alpha)}$ has variance